awslabs/aws-encryption-sdk-specification/framework/caching-cmm.md

 #### Resource Suffix

-There are, at this time, 3 resource suffixes for the Caching CMM:
+There are three resource suffixes for the Caching CMM:

 - Caching CMM: Encryption Materials, Without Algorithm Suite:
   ```